 For example, if you’re in Plano, TX just north of Dallas and your competitor is in Far North Dallas, set up an ad group that specifically targets searches in Far North Dallas.
 You’ll increase awareness that you serve that area, and you’ll be able to pick off at least some of the traffic that might have headed their way otherwise.

-Review extensions can let your customers talk for you.
-For instance, a customer may say, “Barb’s Kickbox Klub is a small, no-nonsense place totally focused on fitness over flash.
-Not as big or as shiny as Bigbox Fitness, but they pick up their towels and it’s half the price of Bigbox.
+Say your customer writes that “Barb’s Kickbox Klub is a small, no-nonsense place totally focused on fitness over flash.
+Not as big or as shiny as Bigbox Fitness, but their towels smell great and it’s half the price of Bigbox.
 Plus the front desk actually knows my name.”

 6. Highlight your credentials